karlroberts/sbt-web-s3/README.md

 # sbt-web-s3

 ### Status
-currently a 0.1.0-SNAPSHOT build and has not been release to a repo yet.
+Currently a 0.2.0-SNAPSHOT build and has not been release to a repo yet.
 Therefore not ready for production.
 It does publish to S3 but Incremental mode is not yet active.